 I don’t believe that any single guide could ever offer an entire apprenticeship, but my commitment is to offer a robust holding structure within which the apprentice can source out the additional trainings and experiences that they will need as they develop professional skills.

-- A series of final interviews (by each of the three practising herbalists),
+- A series of final interviews by the peer group and course director.

-- Peer review (the recommendation of fellow apprentices)
+- Unanimous peer review (the recommendation of fellow apprentices)

-We maintain our own professional support network (Foundation for Insight Herbalism) and if the student would like to join another professional organisation ( e.g. NIMH, AHG, AMH or URHP ** ) we will support them by helping them explore and meet the criteria for individual accreditation and by offerings letters of support for them as a professional herbalist.
+We maintain our own professional support network (Foundation for Insight Herbalism) and if the student would like to join another professional organisation ( e.g. NIMH, AHG, IRH, AMH or URHP ** ) we will support them by helping them explore and meet the criteria for individual accreditation and by offerings letters of support for them as a professional herbalist.
 Depening on the requirements of each indivual accrediation body this may involve extra tutorials and clinical hours – each Professional Organisation is slightly different, but we aim to support / guide you whichever way your path leads/

 There are many ways to be a herbalist!
 For inspiration (and perhaps to add your suggestions) see this list.
 A different skill set (and level of skills) will be need for each, and we aim to guide you into gaining the skills you need for your vision of yourself.